Academic policies and procedures

-If you did not pass the course, but have at least a (non-rounded off) 4, you will have the opportunity to retake the exam.
-The retake exam is an individual exam and can be on the whole of the course’s study material.
+If you did not pass the course, but received a grade of at least a (non-rounded off) 4, you will have the opportunity to retake the exam.
+The retake exam is an individual exam and may cover the entire course material.
 The Course Coordinator will decide on the organisation of the retake exam and the final grade.

 Based on classes followed elsewhere it is possible to request an exemption for a course or for credits.
+Exemptions acquired on the basis of courses completed in the context of another programme do not lead to a reduced study load.
+No exemption can be granted for the Master's thesis.
 If you believe you are applicable for exemption, please file your request via the exemption request form.

-Send the doctor’s note or make the appointment as soon as can reasonably be expected.
-If you do this too late it may mean that special arrangements cannot be made.
+Send this mail before the start of the exam.
+If you do this too late it may mean that special arrangements cannot be made

 On account of your illness, it is possible to receive a ruling for special arrangements concerning the (midterm or end term) exam you have missed.